 Best for a varied winter break

-Up north, visit the Rio Grande del Norte National Monument for snowy winter hikes and wildlife watching, make for Taos Ski Valley to get the adrenaline pumping, or visit the UNESCO-listed Taos Pueblo, an Indigenous settlement that’s been continuously inhabited for over a thousand years.
+Up north, visit the Rio Grande del Norte National Monument for snowy winter hikes and wildlife watching, make for Taos Ski Valley to get the adrenaline pumping, or visit the UNESCO-listed Taos Pueblo, an Indigenous settlement that’s been continuously inhabited for over 1,000 years.
 Alternatively, make your way south to White Sands National Park to take advantage of the fewer crowds and mild temps – if you squint, the desert sand almost looks like snow!